paulelliotco/mantis-ai/docs/use-cases/index.md

 - Use asynchronous processing when possible
 - Implement error handling to continue processing even if some files fail
 - Consider batching files for more efficient processing

+### Integration Best Practices

+When integrating Mantis AI with other platforms:

+- **Authentication**: Use secure methods for storing and accessing API keys
+- **Error Handling**: Implement robust error handling for API failures
+- **Rate Limiting**: Respect API rate limits for both Mantis AI and integrated platforms
+- **Asynchronous Processing**: Use asynchronous processing for better user experience
+- **Feedback Loops**: Provide status updates during processing